 - Child of the Wolves: Snowdrift is a white wolf who adopts the husky protagonist, Granite.
 She's the alpha female of her pack.

-- Kane: The leader of the wolf pack in "Reflections on the Winter of My Soul" is a big white wolf with red eyes.
+- Kane Series: The leader of the wolf pack in "Reflections on the Winter of My Soul" is a big white wolf with red eyes.
 Actually, he's a vicious werewolf who enjoys slaughtering humans — others in his pack are regular wolves that treat him as Alpha.

 - In Moonflowers, the Asian-American Ned Song has been cursed by The Wild Hunt into the form of a white wolf as they plot to murder him, his family, and four unknown future victims in a ritual hunt called the Fairy Raid.
 Thanks to said curse, everyone thinks Ned is just a huge wolfdog except for gods, the mage Ogma O'Luain, and his own recently-cursed wife Lucy, and he's been unknowingly adopted by his own daughter Alima.
 Ned, being a Good Parent, is both a literal and figurative Papa Wolf who swears a Blood Oath to kill the Wild Hunt's leader before ANY of the victims die.

 - The Sight: Larka is a white wolf who possesses the power of the Sight and must use it to prevent Wolfbane from returning.
-Fittingly, one of the dragons of the book, Fell, is a black wolf and is Larka's brother.
-He is redeemed though.
+Fittingly, her brother Fell, is a black wolf [[and he becomes The Dragon to Big Bad Morgra, though he is redeemed ]].

 - A Song of Ice and Fire: Ghost, Jon Snow's white direwolf — a deadly but Noble Wolf — who is part of his family while being a bit different from the rest, reflecting Jon.
 Ghost grows to become the biggest of his siblings and is a fierce and loyal ally to Jon, his friends and family.
 Bastards in Westeros are allowed to use their father's coat of arms with the colors reversed, so in Jon's case this would be a white dire wolf on a silver field.
 This establishes a link between him and Ghost immediately.